om-mapari/Settings/README.md

 **⚡ Crafted with caffeine and spite for Windows defaults ⚡**

-*"It's not about the destination, it's about optimizing the journey to 763ms"*
+*"It's not about the destination, it's about optimizing the journey"*

 **Star this if it saved you from Windows hell** ⭐